 If you work patiently and safely, you should have no problem.
 All the cuts are simple and straight.
 All the joinery is explained in the plans.
 There is some digging involved, and some wrestling with rolls of hardware cloth, but you won't need any special skills there, just maybe that extra pair of (gloved) hands.

 Prices will differ by region and by store.
-What I can tell you is that if you'd bought what's on The Garden Loft materials list new at 2016 Home Depot prices, you would have paid around $1,450 USD pre-tax.
-If you shop around a little for hardware cloth (check Amazon, see link below) and for siding (check local lumber specialty stores), you could get this down to around $1,250.
+If you get what's on The Garden Loft materials list new at 2020 Home Depot prices, you'll pay around $1,650 USD pre-tax (expect this to increase a few percent each year).
+If you shop around a little for hardware cloth (check Amazon, see link below) and for siding (check local lumber specialty stores), you might get this down some.

-This estimate does not include wood treatment, paint, or any kind of sealer as your choice of what to use will vary, but you can budget around $200 for that if you are buying it new.
-It also excludes whatever you're covering the hardware cloth perimeter skirt with — sod, mulch, etc. Also, add in your local sales tax.
+This estimate does not include whatever you're covering the hardware cloth perimeter skirt with — sod, mulch, etc. Also, add in your local sales tax.

-» Hardware cloth, $140–265 (Worth comparison shopping for.
+» Hardware cloth: $180 (Worth comparison shopping for.
 Check with the large farm/feed stores or wire distributors in your area.
 They sometimes stock bigger rolls, which may be more economical.
 Often you'll find a deal on Amazon too — see our Buyer's Guide for links.)

 There are many ways to save on — or add to — this cost.
-I chose polycarbonate roofing at around $33 per 12-foot panel.
+I chose polycarbonate roofing at around $34 per 12-foot panel.
 Clear PVC is much cheaper, though far less durable, so steer clear of it.
 You could build an economical roof out of plywood decking and asphalt shingles if the transparent roof is not critical to you.
-You can make decorative door pulls and handles out of wood scraps or hardwood branches, instead of buying the metal ones new.

 We also offer a Hardware Quick Kit for The Garden Loft (U.S. only) that includes all the hardware you need to build the coop — basically, it's everything except the bulky stuff (wood, hardware cloth, roofing, paint, pier blocks, etc.).
 It's priced competitively with what you'll find locally, but it's pre-shopped and pre-packed in one easy box.
 It also ships free with no sales tax added.